sower-proxy/sower/ARCHITECTURE.md

    Remote rule files are fetched through the configured upstream proxy dialer, never by direct outbound HTTP, so rule bootstrap uses the same stable egress path as proxied traffic.
    Remote domain rule files are filtered through per-router `file_skip_rules` before their prefixed entries are appended.
 7. Start enabled local listeners for `udp/53`, `tcp/80`, `tcp/443`, and `tcp/1080` only after rule loading completes.
-8. For DNS requests, return local proxy IPs for proxy-routed domains and query upstream DNS for direct domains.
+8. For DNS requests, return local proxy IPs only for explicitly proxy-routed domains and query upstream DNS for direct or unknown domains.
+   DNS routing intentionally does not mirror smart TCP routing: DNS must support arbitrary protocols and ports, so unknown names stay conservative and are not mapped to local HTTP/HTTPS proxy listeners by default.
    Empty `dns.upstream` keeps router-side DHCP DNS discovery enabled; `dns.fallback` is appended as a backup upstream and is also used while initial discovery is in flight.
    Proxy-routed domains return local A/AAAA records, suppress HTTPS/SVCB and other non-address metadata locally, and never leak proxy-matched names to direct upstream DNS.
    Direct upstream DNS failures fall back only for retryable upstream service errors; when no fallback succeeds, the last upstream DNS response code is returned as-is.
    Service discovery names are matched against both the full query name and the base domain only for service record types.
-9. For HTTP traffic, parse the target host from the request line.
-For HTTPS transparent traffic, peek the TLS ClientHello to extract SNI.
-For SOCKS5 traffic, read the SOCKS5 target address.
-Apply routing rules and either dial directly or wrap traffic in the configured upstream transport.
+9. For DNS-mode transparent HTTP traffic, parse the target host from the request line and always forward through the upstream proxy.
+For DNS-mode transparent HTTPS traffic, peek the TLS ClientHello to extract SNI and always forward through the upstream proxy.
+   These transparent `80/443` listeners are second-stage proxy-only handlers for domains already mapped to local proxy IPs by DNS; they do not run smart routing again.
    HTTPS transparent proxying reads only the TLS ClientHello, then replays the untouched bytes to the selected upstream; it must not complete or terminate TLS locally.
+10. For SOCKS5 traffic and explicit HTTP proxy traffic, read the client-supplied target host and port, apply smart routing rules, and either dial directly or wrap traffic in the configured upstream transport.
-10. On shutdown signal, stop listeners and DNS servers through `context` propagation.
+11. On shutdown signal, stop listeners and DNS servers through `context` propagation.

 ## sowerd Data Flow